h3poteto/fluentd-sidecar-injector/README.md

 - <a name="time-key">`fluentd-sidecar-injector.h3poteto.dev/time-key`</a> is fluentd configuration in [here](https://github.com/h3poteto/docker-fluentd-forward/blob/master/fluent.conf#L6).
 Default is `time`.
 - <a name="time-format">`fluentd-sidecar-injector.h3poteto.dev/time-format`</a> is fluentd configuration in [here](https://github.com/h3poteto/docker-fluentd-forward/blob/master/fluent.conf#L7).
 Default is `%Y-%m-%dT%H:%M:%S%z`.
 - <a name="log-format">`fluentd-sidecar-injector.h3poteto.dev/log-format`</a> is fluentd configuration in [here](https://github.com/h3poteto/docker-fluentd-forward/blob/master/fluent.conf#L5).
 Default is `json`.
+- <a name="custom-env">`fluentd-sidecar-injector.h3poteto.dev/custom-env`</a> is an option that allows users to set their own values ​​in fluent.conf.
+Use with config-volume option.

 ## Environment variables